Sling (drink)

+A sling is an alcoholic drink made of gin, whiskey, rum, or brandy spiced with nutmeg.

 History

 The sling is an old drink, circa 1759, originally intended to be a single-serving punch, containing sour, sweet, and alcoholic ingredients in proportions that have varied with time.
 The introduction of bitters was a new twist added to some versions of the drink, creating a cocktail of spirit, sugar, water, and bitters, making a drink similar to an Old Fashioned.

+In its modern form, it is made with gin and, varyingly, of ingredients such as sweet vermouth, lemon juice, simple syrup, Angostura bitters, and soda water.
+Some sources suggest the word sling comes from the German schlingen, meaning "to swallow fast".
+The Oxford English Dictionary says that the origin is uncertain.